 Retired

-Former legal professional with expertise in eDiscovery.
+Former legal professional with experience in eDiscovery and information governance.

 Eric Lieber